LoopKit/LoopCaregiver/README.md

 Setting up these features may be difficult except for advanced Loop builders that are comfortable troubleshooting git and Xcode issues and deploying to Nightscout.

 * Deploy special instance of Nightscout https://github.com/gestrich/cgm-remote-monitor/tree/caregiver
-  * Make sure to deploy the "caregiver" branch
+  * Make sure to deploy the "feature/2023-07/bg/remote-commands" branch
   * This branch was based off of Nightscout dev and includes Remote 2.0 additions.
 * Build special branch of LoopWorkspace
   * Clone either